vipulnaik/working-drafts/eaf/my-somewhat-unusual-q4-2021-donation.md

-On Saturday, October 9, 2021, I made a donation that might be considered somewhat unusual: a $1,000 gift (along with overhead, this came to $1,004.99) to the blogger behind [The Fangirl Verdict](https://thefangirlverdict.com/).
+On Saturday, October 9, 2021, I made a donation that might be considered somewhat unusual: a $1,000 gift (along with overhead, this came to $1,004.99) to kfangurl, the blogger behind [The Fangirl Verdict](https://thefangirlverdict.com/).
 This may come as a surprise, given my past [donation history](https://vipulnaik.com/donation-history/) and my interest in